brienna/brienna.github.io/_posts/2017-07-13-swingworker.md

 }
 ```

-### Long-running tasks on the event dispatch thread block the GUI
+### Don't block the GUI by putting long-running tasks on the event dispatch thread

 "Once the GUI is created, the program is primarily driven by GUI events, each of which causes the execution of a short task on the event dispatch thread" [(Oracle)](https://docs.oracle.com/javase/tutorial/uiswing/concurrency/initial.html).